Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q If I outsource my entity’s corporate secretarial work to a corporate service provider, can the corporate service provider keep my RORC on my behalf?

-A: You may appoint your Corporate Service Provider to keep your entity’s RORC at its registered office address.
+A: You may appoint your registered Corporate Service Provider to keep your entity’s RORC at its registered office address.

 Q Do shareholders / company directors have the right to view the company’s RORC?